-- 2.1 The Commission has decided to grant to the members of the ARA listed in Schedule Two temporary exemptions pursuant to s 55 of the DDA, s 33A.1 of the Transport Standards, and s 5.1 of the Premises Standards, in the terms set out in Schedule One, and subject to the terms and conditions described in that schedule. - 2.2 The decision, based on the information before the Commission, grants temporary exemptions from 5 provisions of the Transport Standards and one provision of the Premises Standards for a period of 5 years, which is a reduction from exemptions from 30 provisions of those standards granted to members of the ARA in 2015.
-The terms of the temporary exemptions are specific and relate only to particular aspects of these provisions of the standards.
-The provisions of the standards continue to have effect in all other respects and, along with the remaining provisions of the standards, must be complied with by the members of the ARA.
-Members of the public are not prevented from making complaints of non-compliances with the remaining aspects of these provisions and all other provisions of the standards and the DDA.

-- 2.3 Each temporary exemption from the 6 provisions of the relevant standards is granted subject to conditions requiring the members of the ARA to take steps during the exemption period which are designed to facilitate further progress towards compliance with the DDA, the Transport Standards and the Premises Standards.
-If the conditions of a temporary exemption are not complied with by a member of the ARA relying on the benefit of that exemption, the exemption will no longer apply in respect of that member of the ARA and a person affected by a breach of the relevant provision of the Transport Standards or Premises Standards may make a complaint to the Commission. - 2.4 The Commission may, in its discretion, publish details of the ARA members that do or do not have the benefit of the exemptions having regard to the ARA member's compliance with the relevant conditions.
+- 2.1 The Commission is of the preliminary view that temporary exemptions should be granted to the members of the ARA listed in Schedule Two pursuant to s 55 of the DDA, s 33A.1 of the Transport Standards, and s 5.1 of the Premises Standards, in the terms set out in Schedule One, and subject to the terms and conditions described in that schedule. - 2.2 The preliminary view, based on advice from a technical expert engaged by the Commission, proposes to grant exemptions from 5provisions of the Transport Standards and one provision of the Premises Standards for a period of 5 years, which is a reduction from exemptions from 30 provisions of those standards granted to members of the ARA in 2015. - 2.3 Each exemption from the 6 provisions of the relevant standards is proposed to be granted subject to conditions requiring the relevant members of the ARA to take steps during the exemption period which are designed to eliminate the need for a future exemption.
+If those conditions are not complied with by a member of the ARA relying on the benefit of the exemption, those parts of the exemption would not apply in respect of that member of the ARA and a person affected by a breach of the relevant provision of the Transport Standards or Premises Standards may make a complaint to the Commission. - 2.4 The Commission may, in its discretion, publish details of the ARA members that do or do not have the benefit of any exemptions ultimately granted having regard to the ARA member's compliance with the relevant conditions.